-Much of DCSWA's activity focuses around events that bring science writers together for socializing, networking and professional development.
+Much of DCSWA’s activity focuses around events that bring science writers and communicators together for socializing, networking and professional development.
 Our biggest event is our annual Professional Development Day, typically held in early April or late March.
 This is a full-day event with workshops designed for journalists, PIOs, book authors and freelancers.
 We typically have one or two plenary speakers, usually nationally known science communicators.
-There is always a pitch slam with editors, and plenty of time for networking.
-The last professional development day was held on March 28, 2015.
-See the full agenda and a series of session reports.

 We also organize events throughout the year.
 These include:

-- Science-related field trips to places like the Baltimore Aquarium, the Chesapeake Bay Foundation, or the National Museum of Natural History.
+- Science-related field trips to places like the Baltimore Aquarium, the Chesapeake Bay, or the National Observatory.

-- A popular series of Science Cafes featuring interesting people from the greater DC science community.
+- A popular series of Science Cafes featuring speakers from the greater DC science community.

 - Happy hours at local bars, sometimes in conjunction with other local scientific or journalistic organizations.

 - Baseball games and science comedy nights!

 We host an annual newsbrief award to recognize excellence in short-form science reporting, which is rarely eligible for major science writing awards.

-Over the years we've managed to become a corporation in Maryland and an entity recognized by the Internal Revenue Service.
+Over the years we’ve become a corporation in Maryland and an entity recognized by the Internal Revenue Service.
 We have a board of directors.
-We have bona fide bylaws and official tax status: We're a 501(c)6 organization, which means we're tax exempt, but not a charity.
+We have bona fide bylaws and official tax status: We’re a 501(c)6 organization, which means we’re tax exempt, but not a charity.
 Ask your tax preparer whether you can deduct DCSWA dues as a business expense.
-Or better yet, if you have an employer, ask it to spring for the hefty $25 annual dues.
+Or better yet, ask your employer – if you have one — to invest in your professional development by paying the $25 annual dues.